XxX-Daniil-underscore-Zaikin-XxX/PapyrusDefaultProject/README.md

 You can find more constants in `.github\workflows\build-release.yml`.
 Under `env`, change `ESP_NAME` to mirror `settings.json` and `PROJECT_NAME` to something similar to `settings.json` but without spaces.

 The `PROJECT_NAME` from `settings.json` should also go into `moduleName` in `FOMOD Files\fomod\ModuleConfig.xml` and `Name` in `FOMOD Files\fomod\info.xml`.
 As for the rest of `info.xml`, you can fill it in with whatever strikes your fancy.

+### Update README

+Open `README.md` in your preferred text editor (you can even do this in GitHub itself) and replace it with a description of your mod.
+To refer back to this guide after you've deleted the `README`, go [here](https://github.com/XxX-Daniil-underscore-Zaikin-XxX/PapyrusDefaultProject/blob/main/README.md).

 ### Enable GitHub Actions